The Sunflower Conjecture Proven: Abstract

 \section{Abstract}

-This paper proves the sunflower conjecture by confirming that a family $\FF$ of sets each of cardinality at most $m$ includes a $k$-sunflower, if $|\FF| >\lbr ck \log (k+1)\rbr^m$ for a constant $c>0$ independent of $m$ and $k$, where {\em $k$-sunflower} stands for a family of $k$ different sets with common pair-wise intersections.
+We demonstrate the truth of the sunflower conjecture by showing that a family $\FF$ of sets each of cardinality at most $m$ includes a $k$-sunflower, if $|\FF| > \lp c k^4 \rp^{m}$ for a constant $c>0$ independent of $m$ and $k$, where {\em $k$-sunflower} means a family of $k$ different sets with a common pairwise intersection.